G-structure/acp-code-ui/README.md

 - Claude can read, write, and delete **ANY FILE** on your system
 - Claude can run potentially destructive operations without confirmation

-**USE AT YOUR OWN RISK** - This mode is intended for development environments only.
+**USE AT YOUR OWN RISK**

+> This is intended for development environments.
+Perhaps even on a dedicated "raw dog" server via SSH, if that's how you want to roll.

 ## Features